S ALERT: The Klein Law Firm An - GuruFocus.com

-NEW YORK, June 13, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SentinelOne, Inc. (NYSE: S) alleging that the Company violated federal securities laws.
+NEW YORK, June 16, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of SentinelOne, Inc. (: S) alleging that the Company violated federal securities laws.

 Class Period: June 1, 2022 to June 1, 2023